 General preparations for material requirements planning

 There are some general requirements as a basis for correct material requirements planning in SAP Busines One.
 Most of the preparatory work concerns the material master data.
-In case you do not operate with fixed order points, but seasonal fluctuations or other values play a role, forecasts are used.
+If you are not operating with fixed order points, but seasonal fluctuations or other values play a role, forecasts are used.

 Preparation of the article master data

-The item master data should be maintained in the system with as much detail as possible.
+The article master data should be maintained in the system with as many details as possible.
 This includes the general determination of the planning method, procurement method, order intervals, order multiples, minimum order quantity, lead times and tolerance days as well as the maintenance of the purchase price and required purchase quantities.

 The forecasts in MRP with SAP Business One

-A forecast is a way to predict future demand for your finished goods.
-Since not all customer orders are received on a fixed schedule that would allow for a constant production or purchasing plan, purchasing often has to operate with forecasts.
+A forecast is a way of predicting the future demand for your finished products.
+Since not all customer orders are received according to a fixed schedule that would allow for a constant production or purchasing plan, the purchasing department often has to operate with forecasts.
 Forecasts are based on historical sales data, current sales data and data on future sales.

 In SAP Business One, you can generate a forecast manually or automatically.
 When one

-chooses the automatic method, SAP Business One creates a forecast on the basis of
+the automatic method, SAP Business One creates a forecast on the basis of the

 historical sales from sales orders or deliveries and outgoing invoices.
-One can add multiple forecasts if needed.
-One can then select a forecast in an MRP run.
+You can add several forecasts if required.
+You can then select a forecast in an MRP run.

 Intelligent forecasting in SAP HANA

-In SAP Business One / HANA, there is an additional option to generate forecasts as part of material requirements planning.
+In SAP Business One / HANA, there is an additional option for generating forecasts as part of material requirements planning.
 The so-called "intelligent forecasts" are available for this purpose.
 Ready-made statistical models are provided for this purpose:

 - TESM (Triple Exponential Smoothing)